antonettprado/hh/Bamboo_setup/src/NeuralNet/README.md

       weights: {"HH": 1.0, "ttbar": 8.0, "tW": 4.0}
       input_vars: 'All'         # 'All' or a list of variables, i.e. ['var1', 'var2', 'var3']
     architecture:
-        preprocessor: 'Scaled0to1_excOutlier5per'   # Use one of the registered preprocessors (registry_preprocessors.py)
+        preprocessor: 'Standardize'   # Use one of the registered preprocessors (registry_preprocessors.py)
         use_flags: True
         sentinel_replacement: -9
         format: 'defined_here'                      # Use 'defined_here' or a registered model  (registry_models.py)